jordiboehme/jordiboehmelopez.github.io/lombok-eclipse/README.md

 # lombok-eclipse
 Eclipse p2 Repository to install IDE support for Lombok.
-This repository work for manual installation and automated installers like Oomph.
+This repository works for manual installation and automated installers like Oomph.

 ## Manual Installation
 * In Eclipse, go to: `Help` > `Install New Software ...`